christianreiser/P5-vehicle-detection/README.md

 I then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
 I grabbed a images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.

-Here is an example using the `YCrCb` color space and HOG parameters of `orientations=8`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`:
+Here is an example using the `YCrCb` color space and HOG parameters of `orientations=10`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`:

 ![alt text][image2]

 ####2.
-Explain how you settled on your final choice of HOG parameters.
+How I I chose the HOG parameters.
 I tried to systematically explore which parameters I should use.
-Therefore I fixed every parameter except the one I'm testing and
+Therefore I fixed every parameter except the one I testing and tried many different falues for this one parameter.
+Then I chose the value with the best result.
+I used this method for every parameter.
+This method had two downsides: First, the testing accuracy was always well above 099 and often even 1.0.
+Second, I didn't try every possible parameter combination, consequently there are probably better parameters.

 ####3.
-Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using...
+I also trained my classifier in the 5th cell of th Ipython notebook and used the SVM as a linear classifier to selected the HOG features.

 ###Sliding Window Search

 ####1.
-Describe how (and identify where in your code) you implemented a sliding window search.
-How did you decide what scales to search and how much to overlap windows?

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):
+Do detect vehicles in larger images I used the sliding window technique.
+It's implemented in the 7th cell and I  decided to set the scale of the windwos to one because every other value other than one led a increased number of false positives as well as false negatives.
+I'm not sure why, because even a value of 1.00000000001 led horrible results.
+THe overlap between to windows is relatively big since the window moves one cell per step, only.
+This led to longer computing times but vewer false negatives.
+Cars are not flying, yet ;) Therefore the sliding windows were only applied to areas where cars usually are.
+The first windows start slightly higher than the horizon and end close to the own cars hood.

 ![alt text][image3]

-####2.
-Show some examples of test images to demonstrate how your pipeline is working.
-What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
-Here are some example images:

 ![alt text][image4]
 ---